Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 How to analyze text
 -------------------

-Text analysis requires us to go through a series of steps:
+Text analysis, specially related to the clustering and classification use cases, requires us to build an analysis pipeline that goes through a series of processing steps:

 -   **Processing Text Data**: We take raw text data (word documents, html content scraped from webpages, etc.) and run it through some processing where the goal is to clean the text (dealing with content that is redundant or dirty, such as cleaning up html if processing data from web pages), turning sentences or documents into words or phrases, or removing words that we don’t consider useful for a specific analysis.